 01 of 07

 Nord-Pas de Calais, English Channel

-The Opal Coast that runs for 74.5 miles (120 kms) from the northern Belgian border down to the Somme estuary is gorgeous and includes a long headland, perfect for walks along the cliff tops past places like Cap Blanc Nez/Cap Blanc Gris (White Nose/Grey Nose) with its concrete reminders of World War II.
+The Opal Coast runs 75 miles (120 kilometers) from the northern Belgian border down to the Somme estuary and includes a long headland, perfect for walks along the cliff tops.
+Here, you'll encounter places like Cap Blanc Nez and Cap Blanc Gris (White Nose and Grey Nose), each featuring concrete bunkers built during World War II.

-Along the shore, resorts like Wimereux, the huge sweep of Berck-Plage which has a fabulous balloon festival each April, and Mers-les-Bains offer swimming for the hardy and plenty of sand sports and shrimping for the little ones.
+Along the shore, resorts like Wimereux, the huge sweep of Berck-Plage (which has a fabulous balloon festival each April), and Mers-les-Bains offer swimming for the hardy and plenty of sand sports and shrimping for the little ones.
 Le Touquet-Paris-Plage is a chic resort with casinos and horse riding, and the "Pearl of the Opal Coast" also has a great sandy beach stretching to the mouth of the River Authie.

-In Dunkirk, check out the beaches where... the World War II shipwrecks of Operation Dynamo, the evacuation of allied soldiers in May 1940, lie half buried in the sand.
+In Dunkirk, you can check out the beaches where the World War II shipwrec...ks of Operation Dynamo during the evacuation of allied soldiers in May 1940 lie half buried in the sand.
 Additionally, exploring Le Touquet-Paris Plage offers a number of non-beach attractions in case the weather isn't favorable for a day on the sand.Continue to 3 of 7 below.

 Normandy's long and varied coastline, along with its history, makes it a great destination for the summer holidays and easily accessible from either the United Kingdom or Paris.
-The Cote Fleurie as it's called, includes smart Deauville and more laid-back Trouville and then comes the long coastline stretching up westwards beyond Dieppe to Le Treport, two of the best known English Channel destinations.
+The Cote Fleurie includes smart Deauville and more laid-back Trouville followed by a long coastline stretching up westwards beyond Dieppe to Le Treport, two of the best known English Channel destinations in northern Europe.

 To the west, the rocky Cotentin Peninsula, with the port of Cherbourg at its tip, sticks out into the English Channel.
-Around the northern coastline of the Cotentin and you come to Le Mont St-Michel, one of the greatest sacred sites in France and Europe.
-Travel a little further north to Avranches, which is a good place to stay to explore the beaches of the western Cotentin Peninsula.Continue to 4 of 7 below.
+Around the northern coastline of the Cotentin, you'll eventually arrive at Le Mont St-Michel, one of the greatest sacred sites in France and Europe.
+Travel a little further north to Avranches, which... is a good place to stay to explore the beaches of the western Cotentin Peninsula.Continue to 4 of 7 below.

 Brittany Coast and Beaches

-The Pink Granite coast on northern Brittany with its clifftops plunging down to the sea to the westernmost points of Finistere where pounding breakers of the Atlantic challenge surfers and round again to the southern shore and the Cote Sauvage (Wild Coast) with its mix of fierce seas and calm inlets, the region offers something for everybody, young and old, sports enthusiast and relaxed vacationer.Continue to 5 of 7 below.
+The Pink Granite coast on northern Brittany features clifftops plunging down to the sea while the westernmost points of Finistere offer pounding breakers of the Atlantic that challenge surfers.
+Southern Brittany features the Cote Sauvage (Wild Coast) whose mix of fierce seas and calm inlets offer something for everybody, young and old, sports enthusiast and relaxed vacationer.Continue to 5 of 7 below.

 The French Atlantic Coast and Beaches

-Naturists flock here as well, attracted by resorts like Montalivet (where the international naturist movement started), and Euronat, two of the biggest naturist resorts in France.Continue to 6 of 7 below.
+Naturists flock to these western beaches as well, attracted by resorts like Montalivet (where the international naturist movement started), and Euronat, which are two of the biggest naturist resorts in France.Continue to 6 of 7 below.

 Western Mediterranean Coast and Beaches